GrovesD2/market_monitor_trend_dash/README.md

 Inside this ReadME:
 1. What this dashboard is
+2. When the data is refreshed
-2. How to use the dashboard
+3. How to use the dashboard
-3. Disclaimer
+4. Disclaimer
-4. Contact
+5. Contact

 ## What this dashboard is